microsoft/playwright/docs/src/selectors.md

 title: "Selectors"
 ---

 Selectors are strings that are used to create [Locator]s.
 Locators are used to perform actions on the elements by means of methods such as [`method: Locator.click`], [`method: Locator.fill`] and alike.
+For debugging selectors, see [here](./debug-selectors).

 <!-- TOC -->